 - Convenient – Lesser cash and lesser number of cards, the easier it would be for you to carry your wealth around!
 All you need is a small purse or a wallet to carry enough to get you through the day.
 Instead of lugging about large purses and wallet camouflaged with something bigger, use as many cards and traveler check as possible and pre-book things such as tour rides, meal reservations, etc.

-- Exploration – When your budget is modest, you tend to look for modestly prices establishments, be it thrift stores or restaurants.
+- Exploration – If you are going backpacking or taking a gap year, when your budget is modest, you tend to look for modestly prices establishments, be it thrift stores or restaurants.
 There are a much larger number of those with an authentic, local flavour to be found in any place than the expensive varieties.
 For example, there are several craft emporiums to be found in Rajasthan selling clothes, jewellery, and artefacts at double or triple the price that you’d find on small lanes running through forts and other small shops found throughout the state.

 - Safer – When you dress, shop, and travel simply, you attract lesser attention.
 You don’t become the target for thugs and robbers who prey specifically on tourists who walk around flashing very expensive things and splurging money on every costly thing they can buy.
 Dress and behave like a true traveler, and chances are you may pass off for a local and not come in the radar of such people.